chronotext is a growing collection of software experiments exploring the relation between text, space and time

 who's who

-Half of his time is spent working on a wide range of new-media projects, the other half is dedicated to the research at chronotext.org.
+Behind this site is Ariel Malka, Paris based designer and programmer, half of whose time is spent working on a wide range of interactive projects, the other half dedicated to research at chronotext.org.

 Questions and feedback are welcome: